 Students who have concerns about their fieldwork assignments and experience should immediately contact the University Academic Fieldwork Coordinator.
+See page 7 for contact information as needed.

 Changes to Fieldwork Assignments

 Changes to fieldwork assignments are based on extenuating circumstances as determined by the Fieldwork Review Committee.
 The Academic Fieldwork Coordinator should be informed of all requests for changes to fieldwork assignments.
 Students are required to complete the Fieldwork Change Request form when requesting a change in fieldwork including but not limited to, change of location, change to start and end times and change of fieldwork educators.